SOUTHERN SUNDAY DINNERS, A DAY OF REST!

 When growing up, one always wants to live somewhere else, it seems.

 Of course, I did too, from the east coast to the west coast and finally back to the good ole South.
-Now that I am in the autumn years of my life, I have finally come to terms with the dog days of summer, high humidity levels, heat index numbers in 100s, lightening bugs and mosquitoes coming out right at dusk, only to chase us inside to the cool air conditioning.
+In the autumn years of my life, I have finally come to terms with the dog days of summer.
+High humidity levels, heat index numbers in 100s, lightening bugs and mosquitoes coming out right at dusk, only to chase us inside to the cool air conditioning.

 I’m reminded when there was no air conditioning, cable, internet, email or, my goodness, cell phones.